software-engineering-at-home/content/team-building/000-Learning-by-Numbers.md

 ## So you want to be an expert?

-When joining a team; it is rarely made explicit what skills and knowledge your colleagues have.
+When joining a team; it is rarely made explicit what skills and knowledge your co-workers have.
 People do brief introductions about their time at a company, their previous experience, and their current focus.
-These introductions set the scene for who your colleagues might be, but very rarely do people get into the grit of what people actually know.
+These introductions set the scene for who your colleagues might be, but very rarely do you find out what people actually know.

-Additionally, it is hard to guage how experienced people are across a range of tasks.
-An engineer who's been working for 20 years might not know about basic linux networking commands such as `dig` because they've been working on windows machines, or might have no understanding of how the .NET interpreter works in comparison to a JVM because they've been working in C++, Rust, and Go.
+In addition to the briefest of introductions, it is hard to guage how experienced people are across a range of tasks.
+An engineer who's been working for 20 years might not know about basic Linux networking commands such as `dig` because they've been working on Windows operating systems.
+Or perhaps a programmer has no understanding of how the .NET interpreter works in comparison to a JVM because they've been working in C++, Rust, and Go.

-The 5 stage learning model presented in this topic provides a transparent framework for scoring knowledge consistently across a team, allowing a team lead to quickly identify skill gaps, and provide a practical training plan for the team.
+The 5 stage learning model presented in this topic provides a transparent framework for scoring knowledge consistently across a team, allowing a team lead to quickly identify skill gaps, and create a practical training plan for the team.

 ---